Field-tested guidance on OSHA 1910.147, audit prep, robotics safety, and energy control programs for manufacturers across the Midwest and nationwide.

 April 30, 2026

-The single most-cited LOTO sub-paragraph after the basic written program.
+One of the three most-cited LOTO sub-requirements.
 Here's what 1910.147(c)(6) actually requires, what OSHA inspectors ask for, and a checklist you can run today.